geobtaa/geobtaa.github.io/docs/index.md

       <div class="section three-in-row">
         <h2 class="grid-title">Big Ten GIS Conference 2025 – Thank You for Joining Us</h2>
-        <p class="description">Thank you to everyone who participated in the **Big Ten GIS Conference on April 11, 2025**.
+        <p class="description">Thank you to everyone who participated in the conference on April 11, 2025.
 Over 200 people joined us for a day of engaging presentations, research highlights, and meaningful discussion.
 The event showcased the innovation and collaboration shaping the future of GIS across the Big Ten and beyond.</p>
         <p class="description">Stay tuned for video recordings, resources, and next steps soon.</p>

  <!--       <div class="call-to-action">